nathancarter/weblurch/doc/plan.md

 ## A simple editor

- * Add [jsfs](http://github.com/nathancarter/jsfs) support to that editor, so that it can load and save files to LocalStorage.
+ * Use [jsfs](http://github.com/nathancarter/jsfs) so that the editor can load and save files to LocalStorage.

 ## Extending the Editor